krelbel/ALttPMSUShuffler/README.md

 Usage:
 1) Copy this script to a new subdirectory in the directory containing all of your current MSU packs
-2) python Main.py in terminal to execute the script to delete any old pack in this directory and generate a new one
+2) Run Main.py to execute the script to delete any old pack in this directory and generate a new one.
+Track names picked will be saved in "output.log" (cleared on reruns)
 3) (first time only) Create a new empty file named "shuffled.msu" in this directory
 4) Copy the ALttP Randomizer ROM (with background music enabled) to this directory and rename it to "shuffled.sfc".
-Load it in an MSU-compatible emulator (works well with Snes9x 1.60
+Load it in an MSU-compatible emulator (works well with Snes9x 1.60)